Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 }
 ```

 A limitation of this approach is that we will need to use an encryption method that goes both ways.
-Here, we use `XOR` encryption as the default encryption method because it allows us to use the same algorithm to encrypt and decrypt our compiled code.
+For instance, here we use `XOR` encryption as the default encryption method because it allows us to use the same algorithm to encrypt and decrypt our compiled code.

-To improve this approach, one might want to use something else, as it is very easy to brute-force `XOR` -- by finding repeating offsets in the code for example.

-This makes it almost usable, but we will need to think about a way to support more complicated encryption methods later on.
+As a short-term improvement, one might want to use something else, as it is very easy to brute-force `XOR` (by finding reccurent offset patterns in the code for example).
+Oviously, we will need to think about a way to support more complicated encryption methods later on.

-## Testing our Polymorphic capabilites
+### Testing our Polymorphic capabilites

-We can try to compile, encrypt, then execute our program, and check the differences:
+Before going further, let's see how the encryption goes and how different the encrypted program is from the original one.

 ![testing polymorphism](../assets/images/blackstar/exec.png "Compiling and testing our program")

 ![diffs](../assets/images/blackstar/diffs.png "differences between our programs")

-It is worth mentionning that if we try to check our compiled version, it has by default its KEY section set to zeroes.
+It is worth mentionning that if we check our compiled version, we'll see that the KEY section is set to zeroes per default.
 However, when we decrypt our program, we create a new random key, so that the encryption key changes everytime we try to encrypt the program.

 Here is a diff showing the differences between a decrypted binary, and the one that was just compiled: